Some ergodic properties of metrics on hyperbolic groups: Introduction and Statement of the main results

 \subsection{Acknowledgements}

-We would like to thank warmly Lukasz Garncarek for interesting conversations regarding the subject matter.
+We would like to thank warmly Lukasz Garncarek and Amos Nevo for interesting conversations regarding the subject matter.
 We would also like to acknowledge grant support.
-U.Bader was supported in part by the ISF-Moked grant 2095/15 and the ERC grant 306706.
-A.Furman was supported in part by the NSF grant DMS 1611765.
+U. Bader was supported in part by the ISF-Moked grant 2095/15 and the ERC grant 306706.
+A. Furman was supported in part by the NSF grant DMS 2005493, 2020-2025.
+Both authors were supported by BSF USA-Israel Grant 2018258.